-The following definitions are introduced in (Fung, Wang, & Ester, 2003): A global frequent itemset is a set of items that appear together in more than a minimum fraction of the whole document set.
+The following definitions are introduced in (Fung, Wang, Ester, 2003): A global frequent itemset is a set of items that appear together in more than a minimum fraction of the whole document set.
 A global frequent item refers to an item that belongs to some global frequent itemset.
-A global frequent itemset.
-A global frequent itemset.
 A global frequent itemset containing k items is called a global frequent k-itemset.
-A global frequent item is cluster frequent in a cluster C_i if the item is contained in some minimum fraction of documents in C_i .
+A global frequent item is cluster frequent in a cluster $C_i$ if the item is contained in some minimum fraction of documents in $C_i$ .
 FIHC uses only the global frequent items in document vectors; thus, the dimensionality is significantly reduced.